erikerlandson/coulomb/docs/coulomb-pureconfig.md

 Define a pureconfig runtime to enable io of coulomb objects.
 You can list either package and object names, or type definitions.
-When you provide a package or object name, as in the example below, any type definitions inside that object will be included in the runtime.
+When you provide a package or object name, as in the example below, any unit type definitions inside that object will be included in the runtime.

 ```scala mdoc
 // define a pureconfig runtime with SI and SI prefix unit definitions